HPEEzmeral/spark-on-k8s/charts/common/README.md

-# Common Chart for spark 2.4.7 components
+# Common Chart for Spark components

 ---